SystemsApproach/tcpcc/tcp_ip.rst

 	*Fair Queuing (FQ) is an alternative to FIFO queuing, commonly used to implement QoS guarantees.
-The idea of FQ is to maintain a separate queue for each flow currently being handled by the router.
-The router then services these queues in round-robin order.
-When a flow sends packets too quickly, the queue assigned to it fills up.
-When a queue reaches a particular length, additional packets belonging to that flow are discarded.
+The idea of FQ is to maintain a separate queue for each flow currently being handled by the router (for some flow granularity).
+The router then services these queues in round-robin order (in the simplest version of FQ).
+If the router is congested with traffic from several flows, FQ ensures that no single flow can dominate the outgoing link—each flow will get a share of the link.
 In this way, a given source cannot arbitrarily increase its share of the network’s capacity at the expense of other flows.*

 	*FQ can be used in conjunction with an end-to-end congestion-control mechanism.
 It simply segregates traffic so